cernanalysispreservation/cap-client/docs/chapters/repositories.md

 ## Repositories

 The `repositories` command group allows the user to manage the repositories attached to an analysis.
-More specifically, the user can:
+The user can:
 - retrieve the repositories attached to an analysis,
-- upload a repository to an analysis using its GitHub/GitLab url, and
+- upload a repository to an analysis using its GitHub/GitLab URL, and
 - connect a repo to the analysis through webhooks.

-By leveraging the webhook API that GitHub and GitLab support, the users can easily define certain git actions (release, push), that will trigger an update to their analysis' repos.
-That way, every time e.g. a new release happens on a repo, the analysis repo will be updated, enabling the user to have the most up-to-date code saved to the CAP server.
+The users can define release and push actions that will trigger an update to their analysis repository by leveraging the webhook API of GitHub/GitLab.
+That way, every time, e.g., a new release happens on a repo, the analysis repo will be updated, enabling the user to have the most up-to-date code saved to the CAP analysis.

-Every time the repo is updated, a new `snapshot` of the repo will be created, which means, that although the most recent version is readily available, older versions are also preserved.
+Every time the repo is updated, a new `snapshot` of the repo will be created, which means that although the most recent version is readily available, older versions are also preserved.

 ```
 **[terminal]